The Best Camera for Travel

 Wired Magazine called this camera, simply, “The Best Camera For The Money”

-In fact, you can go to DPReview.com’s Camera Feature Search and plug in the features I talked about, and only one other camera pops up in that price range (the Olympus OM-D E-M10) which is 4 years old and a larger DSLR style format.
+In fact, there used to be a camera search on DPReview (sadly no longer available) and you could plug in the features I talked about, and only one other camera popped up in that price range (the Olympus OM-D E-M10) which is quite old and a larger DSLR style format.

 So the GX85 offers incredible bang for the buck at this price point and that makes it the absolute best budget travel camera as well.